Short Bhutan Tour Package - 7 Days

 Day 3: Fly from Paro back to Kathmandu.

-Short Bhutan Tour - 4 Days
+Short Bhutan Tour Package from Nepal - 4 Days

 Day 01: Fly Kathmandu → Paro → Transfer to Thimphu → Thimphu city tour